swarnava-96/Credit-Card-Anamoly-Detection/README.md

 # Credit-Card-Anamoly-Detection

-#### Goal: In this project, I have applied Unsupervised Learning algorithms to detect whether a credit card trasaction is Fraudulent or not.
+#### Goal: In this project, I have applied Unsupervised Learning algorithms to detect whether a credit card transaction is Fraudulent or not.
 Isolation Forest, Local Outlier Factor and One Class SVM will be used and compared.

 ## About the Data set: